abelcarreras/sc-pycharm/setup.md

 ## Overview

-This lesson is designed to be run on a personal computer.
-All of the software and data used in this lesson are freely available online, and instructions on how to obtain them are provided below.
+This is the overview of the lesson

+## Install Python

+In this lesson, we will be using Python 3 we recommend installing [Anaconda][anaconda-website], on The Carpentries [template website for workshops][anaconda-instructions] and in [Anaconda documentation][anaconda-install].

 [anaconda-install]: https://docs.anaconda.com/anaconda/install
 [anaconda-instructions]: https://carpentries.github.io/workshop-template/#python